maxto/ubique/doc/elemop/unique.md

 #### Syntax

-ubique.unique(x,dim)
+ubique.unique(x,flag)

 #### Description

-Unique values in array or matrix
+Unique values in array or matrix.
+Use mergsort to sort values, returns
+a matrix with 2 array, the unique values and the unique indexes.